Questions from the Public

 "Soil fertility evaluation" is under Agricultural and Environmental Sectors.
 Other relevant areas might be "soil and terrain classification".
 You can narrow your search further by selecting the "branch" or region which is closest to your area.

-Note: Find an Agrologist lists ONLY active PAg and AAg members who have chosen to make certain contact information available to the public.
-(BCIA members who login first will get a list of PAgs and AAgs who have made their information available to both the public and BCIA members.)
+Note: Find an Agrologist lists ONLY active PAg and Articling registrants who have chosen to make certain contact information available to the public.
+(BCIA registrants who log in will get a list of PAgs and Articling registrants who have made their information available to both the public and BCIA members.)

 3. What education do I need to become an agrologist?